 Even if your goals are more in-line with what the display network has to offer, with some success on search you’ll soon be able to apply that knowledge to display ads and expand your search volume.

-In fact, in almost all cases, I recommend starting with the search network and maxing out your budget there before moving on to the display network.
+In fact, in almost all cases, I recommend starting with the Google search network vs display network to max out your budget there before moving on.

 Hopefully, you now have a better idea of which ad network best suits your business goals.

-While ideally both could be used to cover all aspects of the campaign, you first have to know how to use each for optimal results and why each is important in its own right.
+While ideally both Google search and display ads could be used to cover all aspects of the campaign, you first have to know how to use each for optimal results and why each is important in its own right.